Iterative-Insights/ledger_sample/README.md

 npm run dev
 ```

-This command will compile and bundle your frontend assets quickly, allowing you to see changes in real-time.
+This command will compile and bundle your frontend assets quickly, allowing you to see front end changes in real-time.
+The buttons will not work though, only deploying to mainnet
+will have working buttons in the front end.

 For building the production version of your frontend, use: